 Some schools are set up with the ability to join the visit virtually, others are not.
 At all schools, a parent or guardian is welcome to be in person for the visit.

 Q: Will SPS get consent from parents/guardians?

 Yes.
-A consent form will be sent to all families at schools with the program so they can opt-in.
+A consent form was sent to all families at schools with the program so they can opt-in.
 If a family does not opt-in ahead of a medical issue at school and then wants to use the program, one of the providers has a system to collect consent on the spot.

 Q: What are the benefits?